ztdnzunYT/Capstone-Project-2024/README.md

-**Game Name** : Xplore
+**Game Name** : Xzplore

-Description : Xplore is an open world space exploration game with a vast majority of planets to document and discover.
+Description : Xzplore is an open world space exploration game with a vast majority of planets to document and discover.
 Through your journey you will uncover and identify rare and uncommon space resources while avoiding or eliminating the many different parasites that inhabit the galaxy.

 Achivements : Unlock achivements and collectibles as you travel and Xplore this never ending adventure.
 Ex:(Fossiles,Gems,Maps) #Will give you all pictures to add of the achievments section